 I never understood that losing weight – too much weight – not only had physical consequences, but psychological ones as well.
 I slowly started to become much more isolated and withdrawn and socially anxious.
 I didn’t have energy, and wasn’t fun anymore.
+When I talk about my anorexia, I liken it to OCD, and in fact, 41% of patients with eating disorders have an OCD diagnosis as well.
 The logical, or at least semi-logical, goal on which my actions were motivated was long past.
 Restricting had become my new answer for everything; starvation was my default mode.
 When my parents fought, for example, not eating lunch would take care of all the uncomfortable feelings I was having.
-I craved the numbness.
-Logically, I knew that losing weight was unhealthy, and would make me unattractive.
-I even knew that the number I saw on the scale was much too low.
-It didn’t matter, though, what I thought or knew or wanted, as the eating disorder had grown to a new level, and was now completely controlling me.
+Logically, I knew that losing weight was unhealthy, and would make me unattractive, and that I was pretty close to destroying my family if I kept this up.
+It didn’t matter, though, what I thought or knew or wanted, as the eating disorder had grown to a new level, the mental anguish of putting that food in my mouth was just too much.
+Kind of like a compulsive handwasher, you know it doesn’t make logical sense, but you can’t stop doing it.
 It was extremely gradual, which made it even harder to pinpoint, as there was no distinct change.
 Eventually, though, I lost all aspects of Kristina and became all consumed in darkness.

 Clearly, and thankfully, I got better.
 There was no click.
 I also didn’t have any wonderfully compelling reason.
 It was more of a “what do I have to lose”.
 (No pun intended.)
 I decided that real life was at least worth giving a shot; if it didn’t work the eating disorder would be waiting for me with open arms.
 The recovery process, though, was hell.
 People always told me to latch on to the things in my life and parts of myself that were unrelated to the eating disorder.
 That made sense, except for the fact that nothing, not even one small fraction of my life, was “unrelated to my eating disorder.”
 Everything I could think of inevitably led back to mirrors, or food, or weight, or perfection, or calories, or body image, or measuring cups, or The Best Little Girl in the World.
 No, I was unable to dissect and revive any “normal” pieces of myself.
 Essentially, I had to wipe my slate clean and restart.